i-christian/school_management_system/deployment.md

 There are some environment variables only used by GitHub Actions that you can configure:

-* `SMOKESHOW_AUTH_KEY`: Used to handle and publish the code coverage using [Smokeshow](https://github.com/samuelcolvin/smokeshow), follow their instructions to create a (free) Smokeshow key.

 ### Generate secret keys

 Some environment variables in the `.env` file have a default value of `changethis`.